Imperiopolis/WatchScreenshotMagic/README.md

 <img src="screenshot.png" alt="Screenshot" width=450>

-__Note:__ This project uses Swift 1.2.
-In order to compile you must use Xcode 6.3 or newer.
+__Note:__ This project uses Swift 2.0.
+In order to compile you must use Xcode 7 or later.

 ## Watch App